top of page

 Exploring the Commerce Stream

-Commerce is a stream centered around business, finance, economics, and management.
-It includes subjects like Accountancy, Business Studies, Economics, and Mathematics (optional).
+Commerce centers around business, finance, economics, and management.
+It includes subjects like Accountancy, Business Studies, Economics, and optional Mathematics.
 Commerce appeals to students interested in the world of trade, markets, and financial systems.

 Key Subjects in Commerce